KSTW: Newscasts

 KTNT/KSTW has offered local newscasts throughout most of its history.
 Its news department began when the station signed on in 1953 as a CBS affiliate.
 In 1976, KSTW moved its 11 p.m. newscast to a prime time slot at 10 p.m.
 In May 1990, the station debuted an 11:30 a.m. newscast, which was ended on July 23, 1991, due to low ratings.
 After KSTW rejoined CBS in March 1995, the station made extensive changes to its news schedule: the 10 p.m. newscast moved back to 11 p.m., and newscasts were added in various other timeslots: besides the 11 p.m. news, it initially only ran one other half-hour newscast, at 6 p.m.
 On July 31, 1995, the station debuted an hour-long 6 a.m. newscast; in early August, the 6 p.m. newscast was dropped due to low ratings in favor of an hour-long 5 p.m. newscast (the CBS Evening News, which originally aired at 5:30, then moved to the 6 p.m. timeslot Seattle stations have traditionally scheduled the network newscasts).

 Both newscasts were removed on March 11, 1996, in favor of newscasts at 11 a.m. and 4 p.m. emphasizing health and consumer features.
 During this time, KSTW was among the first stations to use the 11 at 11 branding on its 11 p.m. newscast (as did Gaylord's station in Dallas–Fort Worth, KTVT, using a modified 11 on 11 branding on its 10 p.m. newscast); this format included the top stories and a weather forecast in an 11-minute first segment, with the next segment serving as an in-depth "Northwest News Extra" report.
-After being sold to Paramount Stations Group, the station's 11 a.m. and 4 p.m. newscasts were immediately cut, and on June 9, 1997, the 11 p.m. newscast (the only newscast to have remained largely unchanged from March 1995) expanded to an hour (pushing the Late Show with David Letterman to midnight) in preparation for its return to the 10 p.m. timeslot.
+After being sold to Paramount Stations Group, the station's 11 a.m. and 4 p.m. newscasts were immediately cut.
+Initial plans for June 9, 1997, included expanding the 11 p.m. newscast (the only newscast to have remained largely unchanged from March 1995) to an hour (pushing the Late Show with David Letterman to midnight) in preparation for its return to the 10 p.m. timeslot, but those plans were retracted and the 11 p.m. newscast remained unchanged with no change to the Late Show start time.
 The late evening newscast reverted to the 10 p.m. timeslot after the switch to UPN on June 30.